Se og Hør: Sweden

 The Swedish Se & Hör was formed in 1994 by a merger of Hänt i Veckan (founded in 1964) and Röster i radio-TV (founded in 1932 and owned by Sveriges Radio).
-Its editor-in-chief is Carina Löfkvist, who succeeded Tua Lundström after the latter's death in 2009.
+Its editor-in-chief was Carina Löfkvist, who succeeded Tua Lundström after the latter's death in 2009.
+However, in 2014, Se & Hör was merged with Hänt Extra, and the resulting new magazine took back the old name Hänt i Veckan.

 Finland

 In Finland Aller Media publishes an entertainment and TV magazine 7 päivää (commonly called Seiska) which, according to Helsingin Sanomat, is Se og Hørs sister magazine.